Confronting Discrimination In The Workplace (For Leaders)

 Workplace discrimination occurs on numerous occasions, but not limited to:

-- Denied promotion and equal opportunities.
+- Being denied promotions and equal opportunities.

 - Indiscrete discrimination.
 For example, forcing an employee to come work during a non-recognized religious holiday.

 - Not being paid equally for the same job role.
 Most often due to sex and gender discrimination.

 - Discrimination against women employees as they have to balance their work and home life.

 - Dismissing people who filed a complaint against sexual harassment.

 - An employee is treated differently or excluded from everyday activities.

 - Hiring bias.